 Online students face lower tuition fees, whilst you will also save the cost of relocating to a different city (or country).
 This allows you to reap the full rewards of studying with your institution of choice, although the benefits of studying with The London School of Business and Finance are not just financial – our quality assured postgraduate programmes offer far greater flexibility than those studied on campus, but with the same emphasis on industry-accredited targeted content.

-Whether you’re a working professional with a busy schedule, experience limited mobility, or simply have a strict budget, our entrepreneurial Global MBA, fiscally-focussed MA Finance and Investment and Dual MA and MSc Finance and Investment, and forward-thinking Dual MA and MSc Strategic Marketing are great choices to prevent your finances from becoming derailed.
+Whether you’re a working professional with a busy schedule, experience limited mobility, or simply have a strict budget, our entrepreneurial Global MBA, fiscally-focussed Master in Finance and Investments and Dual Master in Finance and Investments, and forward-thinking Dual Master in Strategic Marketing are great choices to prevent your finances from becoming derailed.